 An academic strength is calculated by averaging the submitted marks of required subjects.
 If more than one mark is received for a required subject, the highest mark will be used in the calculation.

-Ten (10) additional marks are added to each Advanced level, OAC, U, U/C course used in the calculation of academic strength.
+- Ten (10) additional marks are added to each Advanced level, OAC, U, U/C, and post-secondary course used in the calculation of academic strength.

 Prior Learning Assessment and Recognition (PLAR)